seanbreckenridge/exobrain/programming/beginner_advice/README.md

 For giant lists of resources, check out [project-based-learning](https://github.com/tuvtran/project-based-learning) and [awesome.re](https://github.com/sindresorhus/awesome#contents).

 I will stress this again.
 I'm listing tutorials here, but the best way to learn is application - make something.
-You need tutorials to get started and have some context, but your loop should be: Learn something, take notes, apply it, and perhaps to keep yourself accountable - put it out there somewhere (e.g. on [Github](https://github.com/)).
+You need tutorials to get started and have some context, but your loop should be: Learn something, take notes, apply it, and perhaps to keep yourself accountable - put it out there somewhere (e.g. on [Github](https://github.com/), you can always make these private later!).
 Else, you risk just watching tutorials and feeling this sense of accomplishment copying code down without gaining the underlying problem solving skills.

 I know me saying "just make something" isn't really good direction, but I don't know what youre passionate about.
 You have to pick something you want to make, and go do it.